Silicon Valley Bank

 User Experience

-This was an amazing experience where I got to play different roles -- both as a UX researcher and UX designer.
-As I retraced the past year, there were some things I hope to reflect and improve on.
+This was an amazing experience where I got to play different roles—both as a UX researcher and UX designer.
+As I retraced my experience, there were some things I hope to reflect and improve on.
 Here are top 3 things I learned from the process:

 1) Work with a content writer earlier on in the process; content is not a separate function; it’s part of the overall user experience.
 Good content helps you build trust and connect with your customers and content was a rolling theme for us.